-Chandler Gilbert Community College (CGCC) – Williams Campus – Also located within a few minutes of the Zone is Chandler Gilbert Community College’s Williams Campus with more than 2,000 students in nursing, aviation, and applied technology programs.
+Chandler Gilbert Community College (CGCC) – Also located within a few minutes of the Zone is Chandler Gilbert Community College’s Williams Campus with more than 2,000 students in nursing, aviation, and applied technology programs.

-East Valley Institute of Technology (EVIT) – East Campus – Considered a model for high-quality career and technical education, EVIT provides over 40 advanced career training programs to over 5,000 high school students to adults in the East Valley, with financial aid available to those who qualify.
+East Valley Institute of Technology (EVIT) – Considered a model for high-quality career and technical education, EVIT provides more than 40 advanced career training programs to more than 5,000 high school students and adults in the East Valley, with financial aid available to those who qualify.

-- Bridgestone Americas – R&D facility conducting research and developing manufacturing process to produce rubber from the Guayule plant
+- Bridgestone Americas – R&D facility conducting research and developing manufacturing processes to produce rubber from the Guayule plant

 - CMC Steel – Micro steel mill producing rebar from recycled steel